rowanho/postcorr/README.md

 ## Structure of the Project

 The code is structured into folders which are all parts of the golang module "postcorr".
-Each folder is a package of the folder's name.

 ### Alignment